jakob1379/name-ranking/README.md

 - **Optional classification** - runs only when explicitly requested
 - **Incremental processing** - classify 100 names at a time or all at once
-- Automatic nationality prediction using `name2nat`
+- Automatic nationality prediction using `ethnidata`
 - Mapping to geographic regions (Nordic, European, Asian, etc.)
 - Confidence scoring for predictions
 - Batch processing for unclassified names